Key Assets of our Brand Standards

 PANTONE: Cool Gray 3

-Official College Colors
+Official University Colors

-The College’s primary colors are PANTONE 281 and 165.
+The university’s primary colors are PANTONE 281 and 165.
 Equivalent values for CMYK, RGB and HEX are listed under each swatch.
 Consistent use of these colors builds brand recognition and colors in the logo must not be altered.

 There are many factors that can influence accurate color reproduction.
 In printing these include paper stock, ink coverage and line screen.
 For merchandise, the materials and types of inks are very different from printed paper.
 Web and other screen applications employ light, which is altogether different.
 It is important to use the equivalent colors in order to remain as true as possible to our school colors (PANTONE 281 and 165).